optatus21/OneButtonPrompt/README.md

 Loading the first time after upgrading on ComfyUI might give some errors, because the fields have shifted.
 Just set the settings back.

 ## How to use in automatic1111/SD.next
-In TXT2IMG or IMG2IMG, select the script "One Button Prompt".
+In TXT2IMG or IMG2IMG, select the script "Two Button Prompt".

 <img src="https://github.com/AIrjen/OneButtonPrompt/assets/130234949/b43f7bef-533d-4139-a477-562a0b2d39ca.png" width="50%" height="50%">